 nftables has been available since version 3.13 of the Linux kernel.
 Nevertheless, the change seems to have cought some offguard as a search in the Raspberry Pi Forums will quickly prove.
 In particular, my previous guides to installing a Wireguard VPN on the Raspberry Pi are not longer valid, because

 iptables commands were used to establish IP routing for data packets transiting the VPN tunnel.

 Please refresh this page whenever you come back to this topic.
-It was probably an error but I have been reusing the
+It was probably an error but the

-https://sigmdel.ca/michel/ha/wireguard/wireguard_02_en.html URL for new versions.
-I was hoping that search engines would serve up the most recent version, but browsers may display an old cached version which altogether defeats my goal.
+https://sigmdel.ca/michel/ha/wireguard/wireguard_02_en.html URL is reused for each new version of the guide.
+I was hoping that search engines would serve up the most recent version, but browsers may display old cached content which defeats my goal altogether.